 Jail and Inmate Search in North Carolina

-North Carolina’s Department of Public Safety operates and maintains their 97 jails and 57 prisons.
+NC’s Department of Public Safety operates and maintains their 97 jails and 57 prisons.
 They are committed to the safety and security of their 37,143 inmates.
-North Carolina also oversees another 83,746 people on probation and 12,150 inmates on parole.
+The state also oversees another 83,746 people on probation and 12,150 inmates on parole.
 Most inmates in North Carolina are male (34,099), and the rest (3,044) are female.
 39% of inmates are in because of property crimes, 38% public order crimes, 23% of crimes against another person, 1% unreported.
 21% are age 26-30 years old.
 1,366 inmates are engaged in full-time education, and another 1,423 participate in part-time educational programs.

 Table of Contents